Jenny Jones, Baroness Jones of Moulsecoomb

 Jennifer Helen Jones, Baroness Jones of Moulsecoomb, (born 23 December 1949) is a British politician who served as Deputy Mayor of London from 2003 to 2004.
 A member of the Green Party of England and Wales, she was until September 2019 the sole Green Party member in the House of Lords.

 Jones represented the Green Party in the London Assembly from its creation in 2000 until standing down in 2016.
 She was the Green candidate for Mayor of London in the 2012 election, coming third with 4.48% of first preferences.
 She served as Deputy Mayor of London from May 2003 to June 2004.
 She was also the sole Green councillor on Southwark Council from 2006 to 2010.

 On the London Assembly, Jones's prime areas of interest were transport, housing and planning, and policing, "with a strong emphasis on sustainability and localism".
-In addition to her period as deputy mayor, Jones served as Chair of London Food, Green Transport Advisor, and Road Safety Ambassador.
-It was announced at the beginning of August 2013 that she was to become the first Green life peer in the House of Lords since Tim Beaumont.
+In addition to her period as deputy mayor, Jones was chair of London Food, Green Transport Advisor, and Road Safety Ambassador.
+It was announced in August 2013 that she was to become the first Green life peer in the House of Lords since Tim Beaumont.
 She was introduced to the House of Lords on 5 November 2013.

 Early life and career

-Jones grew up on the Moulsecoomb estate in Brighton, She attended the co-educational Westlain Grammar School (was Falmer High School now BACA).
+Jones grew up on the Moulsecoomb estate in Brighton, As a child, she mucked out horse stables so she could get free horse rides.
+She attended the co-educational Westlain Grammar School (later Falmer High School and now BACA).
 Before entering politics, Jones worked as a financial controller in London.
 She studied environmental archaeology at the UCL Institute of Archaeology as a mature student, graduating with a Bachelor of Science (BSc) degree in 1991.
 She spent about 10 years in the Middle East, working on paleobotany, before embarking on a career in politics.